aringadre76/ir-compiler/README.md

 ## Overview

-This project implements the components required for Homework 5 of the CSE110A course (Spring 2024).
+This project implements an Intermediate Representation Compiler.
 It includes:

 - A lexical analyzer (`scanner.py`)
-- A parser and AST builder (`cse110A_parser.py` and `cse110A_ast.py`)
+- A parser and AST builder (`parser.py` and `ast.py`)
 - An intermediate representation (IR) generator (`ir_compiler.py`)
 - A local value numbering optimization pass (`local_value_numbering.py`)
 - A C header file (`classir.h`) defining the IR data structures